-1. No physical works and no contract has been awarded till the submission timeline.
-Hence no updates were available from the last report.
-2. The Coronavirus Disease 2019 (COVID-19) Response Emergency Assistance Project will support the Government of Bangladesh in addressing the immediate and urgent needs for financial, logistical and systemic support to deal with the COVID-19 outbreak.
+1. The Coronavirus Disease 2019 (COVID-19) Response Emergency Assistance Project will support the Government of Bangladesh in addressing the immediate and urgent needs for financial, logistical and systemic support to deal with the COVID-19 outbreak.
 The project will support the procurement of equipment and supplies, the upgrading of health and testing facilities, and build system and community capacities for surveillance, prevention and response to COVID-19.
 The project will involve civil works supporting the upgrade/extension of existing facilities for the establishment of (i) screening and quarantine areas at points of entry; (ii) critical care and isolation units in existing healthcare facilities; (iii) microbiological diagnostics facilities in existing medical colleges and hospitals across the country.
-3. The project is in design phase and as per the project structure, the project authority is preparing environmental safeguard reports for all the selected land ports, critical care & isolation units, microbiological diagnostics facilities and also meetings are being held both at webinar platform and at the respective offices maintaining safety precautions.
+2. The project is in design phase and as per the project structure, the project authority is preparing environmental safeguard reports for all the selected land ports, critical care & isolation units, microbiological diagnostics facilities and also meetings are being held both at webinar platform and at the respective offices maintaining safety precautions.
 The project will be implemented over a period of 3 years and the loan will close on 31 October 2023.
-4. The project is rated Category B for environmental safeguards.
+3. The project is rated Category B for environmental safeguards.
 Most civil and structural works will consist of rehabilitation or minor extensions to buildings within existing premises.
 Therefore, potential direct, indirect, cumulative and induced impacts of the project are anticipated to be site-specific and minor, few if any of them being irreversible in nature.
 The project is on primary stage and no civil works has been started during the period of July 2020 to December 2020.
-The monitoring activities for the project during the reporting period including the preparation of environmental safeguard reports, environmental audits, fill up checklist, preparation of ECoP, etc. 5.
+The monitoring activities for the project during the reporting period including the preparation of environmental safeguard reports, environmental audits, fill up checklist, preparation of ECoP, etc. 4.
 This project has complied with the environmental provisions of the loan covenant and the environmental safeguards requirement set by the ADB and the DoE.
 However, according to ADB this project is under Category B and therefore, the limited assessment (Environmental Screening & ECOPs) and Detailed Assessment (IEE including EMP) shall be prepared by the project.
 The project is on primary stage and no civil works has been started during the monitoring period (July to December 2020).
-6. An Asian Development Bank (ADB) virtual Inception Mission was conducted from 15 June to 06 July 2020.
+5. An Asian Development Bank (ADB) virtual Inception Mission was conducted from 15 June to 06 July 2020.
 The Mission reviewed the progress and familiarized the executing agency (EA) on ADB's guidelines on procurement, financial management and auditing, disbursement, social safeguards, gender action plan, environmental safeguards, anticorruption, public disclosure, and compliance requirements negotiated during the processing of the project.
-7. A review meeting on Facility Assessment for Establishment of Isolation Unit and Critical Care Unit in 17 Medical College Hospitals and Embellishment of Modern Microbiology Laboratory with PCR in 19 institutes under the COVID-19 Response Emergency Assistance

-Project was held on July 10, 2020.
+6. A review meeting on Facility Assessment for Establishment of Isolation Unit and Critical Care Unit in 17 Medical College Hospitals and Embellishment of Modern Microbiology Laboratory with PCR in 19 institutes under the COVID-19 Response Emergency Assistance Project was held on July 10, 2020.
 A brief discussion was made among all the participants from Government and ADB to priority selection of the facilities.
 The priority for infrastructures development is as given in Annex I of the report.